Pscmar/Generated-Text-Detection/README.md

 # Final-Project-Pscmar
-This is the final project of Yanli Wang 222041029
+This is the final project of MDS6002